A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Details on Datasets

-\textbf{Dataset Statistics.} We collect polymer SMILES strings from various publicly available sources and then derive their corresponding conformations through the construction pipeline described above, yielding a high-quality polymer conformation dataset.
 Following standardization, deduplication, and stringent quality control, this dataset is further partitioned into training ($\sim$46k polymers), validation ($\sim$5k), and test ($\sim$2k) sets.
-Please note that the test set serves for exclusive and rigorous assessment of conformation generation capability.
-In addition, considering that the complete polymer conformation can be decomposed into a sequence of repeating-unit conformations, we visualize the distribution of repeating-unit counts per conformation in~\ref{fig: conf_dataset} to provide insights into the structural complexity and variability of polymer conformations.
-As shown in this figure, the number of repeating units ranges from approximately 20 to 100 for most conformations, with a small fraction exceeding 100, indicating that this dataset captures and covers substantial diversity in polymer conformations.
+Please note that this test set is used to assess conformation generation capability.
+Here, we visualize the distribution of polymerization degree (i.e., the number of repeating units per conformation) and molecular weight to provide insights into the structural complexity and variability of this dataset.
+As demonstrated in~\ref{fig: conf_dataset_degree} and~\ref{fig: conf_dataset_weight}, the polymerization degree predominantly ranges from 20 to 100, corresponding to molecular weights of 10,000 to 20,000, with highly consistent distributions across all data splits.
+Please note that this specific physical scale is intentionally determined to strike an optimal balance for our single-chain molecular dynamics (MD) pipeline.
+It is sufficiently large to capture fundamental polymer physics, such as intra-chain interactions, steric hindrance, and local folding behaviors, while remaining computationally tractable to ensure that the MD trajectories reliably converge to well-equilibrated states.
+Consequently, by maintaining this rigorous physical fidelity, our dataset successfully captures and covers substantial structural diversity in polymer conformations. }